Vaduz

-Vaduz (/fɑːˈduːts/; /de/ or /de/; High Alemannic pronunciation: [/faˈdot͡s/]) is the capital of Liechtenstein and also the seat of the national parliament.
-The village, which is located along the Rhine, has 5,696 residents.
-The most prominent landmark of Vaduz is Vaduz Castle, perched atop a steep hill overlooking the village.
+Vaduz (/fɑːˈduːts/; /de/; High Alemannic: [/faˈdot͡s/]) is the capital of Liechtenstein and also the seat of the national parliament.
+The town, which is located along the Rhine, has 5,696 residents.
+The most prominent landmark of Vaduz is Vaduz Castle, perched atop a steep hill overlooking the town.
 It is home to the reigning prince of Liechtenstein and the Liechtenstein princely family.
-The village's distinctive architecture is also displayed in landmarks such as the Cathedral of St. Florin, Government House, Village Hall, the National Art Gallery, as well as the National Museum.
-Although Vaduz is the best-known village in the principality internationally, it is not the largest; neighbouring Schaan has a larger population.
+The town's distinctive architecture is also displayed in landmarks such as the Cathedral of St. Florin, Government House, Town Hall, the National Art Gallery, as well as the National Museum.
+Although Vaduz is the best-known town in the principality internationally, it is not the largest; neighbouring Schaan has a larger population.